WebAssembly/WASI/design/application-abi.md

    (similar to "multi-call" executables), which may be explicitly selected by the user to run instead.

+   Except as noted below, commands shall not export any globals, tables, or linear memories.

    Functions exported from a command are available to be called without a pre-existing instance.
-When they are called, the module is instantiated and used by the call, and when the call returns, the instance is considered terminated and may not be accessed.
+When they are called, the module is instantiated and used by the call, and when the call returns, the instance is considered terminated and shall not be accessed.

  - A *reactor* exports a function named `_initialize`, with no arguments and no return values.
 Environments shall call this function once, after instantiating